MattJBorowski1991/SparseMoE/prof/md/run7/ncu_details.md

 ### Compute Workload

-Interestingly, the Executed Instructions Per Clock Active is high for both int4 and fp8 (~2.3) and lower for int8 and fp16 (~1.0).
+INT4 and FP8 exhibit markedly higher Executed Instructions Per Clock Active (~2.3) compared to INT8 and FP16 (~1.0).
-For the most quantized version (int4 in blue) - the Arithmetic Logical Unit dominates the % of elapsed cycles - almost 50%.
+For INT4 (blue), the Arithmetic Logical Unit (ALU) dominates — accounting for almost 50% of elapsed cycles, reflecting the dense integer compute workload.
-Note also the large jump in the `XU` (responsible for functions such as sin, cos, square root and int-to-float/float-to-int conversions) pipe for fp8 (orange) - 23% of peak vs others ~0-1%.
-As you can see for the other pipe types - fp8 keeps them relatively busy compared to the other quantizations.
+The `XU` pipe (responsible for sin, cos, square root and int-to-float/float-to-int conversions) shows a large spike for FP8 (orange) — 23% of peak versus ~0–1% for all other variants.
+Across the remaining pipe types, FP8 maintains the highest overall utilisation, a consequence of conversion overhead rather than mma compute throughput.

 ![Quantizations - Compute Workload](../../images/run7/sparse_moe_quantizations_compute_workload.jpg)

 ### Memory Workload

-Memory throughput in Gbyte/s is highest in the least quantized (fp16) version.
+Memory throughput in Gbyte/s is highest for the FP16 baseline, as expected given its larger per-element data movement.
-For the most quantized version (int4) you can see overall lower figures for the Memory Throughput expressed as % of peak metrics, other than Mem Pipes Busy (the memory instruction throughput of SMs) where it is on the higher side.
+INT4 shows overall lower Memory Throughput figures as a percentage of peak, with one exception: Mem Pipes Busy (memory instruction throughput of the SMs) is comparatively elevated, reflecting the higher instruction dispatch rate of a more compute-intensive kernel.

 ![Quantizations - Memory workload Chart](../../images/run7/quantizations_memory_chart.png)